 - Chicken with Onions is a delicious Cuban dish called Pechuga a la Plancha.

-Find lots of healthy dinner recipes here on 2CM!
+Find lots of tasty one-pot dinner recipes here on 2CM!

 French Onion Chicken